jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-1-exact-methods.md

 ## Introduction

-We begin with the concept of reduction to quadrature—the search for methods that reduce differential equations to finite integration.
-We examine separable and exact equations not as algebraic tricks, but as manifestations of local geometry—specifically, the search for a coordinate system where the vector field flattens.
-We introduce the Riccati equation to show how nonlinear problems can sometimes be linearized via transformation.
-The section concludes with the failure of these methods for non-integrable systems, introducing the concept of chaos as the generic state of dynamical systems.
+We begin with the concept of reduction to quadrature.
+We examine **Separable** and **Exact** equations not as algebraic tricks, but as manifestations of local geometry—specifically, the search for a coordinate system where the vector field flattens.
+We introduce the **Riccati Equation** to show how nonlinear problems can sometimes be linearized via transformation.
+The section concludes with the failure of these methods for non-integrable systems, introducing the concept of **Chaos** as the generic state of dynamical systems.

 ## Mathematical Content